amr/backup-tools/README.txt

   5. Add a cronjob to run backup-tools/run-all.sh as frequent as you require.

+  6. Optional: For added security, you should secure the projects-conf/defaults file by making it readable by the owner only:

+     $: chmod 600 backup-tools/projects-conf/defaults

   Now backup-tools has been installed and is ready to be used.
 The section "ADD A PROJECT" below describes how to configure it to backup a given project.